You may observe some fascinating facts and interesting behaviour in a butterfly house. Look out for it. It's right before your eyes.

 Many butterflies show impressive colors.
 In most butterflies color pigments are in small scales on the wings.

-Not so in the Blue Morpho.
-His scales do not have any pigments.
+not have any pigments.
 So, why are so brilliant blue?

 The ultrastructure of the scales look like a small comb.
 Light fraction induces the iridescent blue.